czg1225/dParallel/README.md

 ```

 ## ⚡ Evaluation:
-We provide evaluation scripts for the GSM8K, Minerva_MATH, HumanEval, and MBPP benchmarks.
-Although our approach does not rely on caching or sparse attention techniques, it is fully compatible with them and can achieve even greater speedups when combined.
+We provide evaluation scripts covering GSM8K, Minerva_MATH, HumanEval, and MBPP benchmarks.
+Importantly, both our reported results and the accompanying code are obtained without using caching or sparse attention techniques.
+Nevertheless, our method is fully compatible with these optimizations, and integrating them can yield even greater speedups.
 ```bash
 sh eval.sh
 ```